 Another complication of endometriosis is an increased risk of ovarian cancer.
 While the overall risk of ovarian cancer is low, women suffering from endometriosis have a higher rate of developing ovarian cancer than women without endometriosis.

 Endometriosis treatments usually involve medication and/or surgery.
 Surgery is used as a secondary treatment and only when medically necessary.
-Dr. Lee and Dr. Powell suggest over-the-counter pain relievers for painful cramping.
+Dr. Powell suggests over-the-counter pain relievers for painful cramping.
 Hormone therapy such as oral birth control and hormone inhibitors ease pain and heavy bleeding during your period.

-In some cases, Dr. Lee and Dr. Powell recommend surgery to remove the excess endometrial tissue but preserving the ovaries and uterus.
+In some cases, Dr. Powell will recommend surgery to remove the excess endometrial tissue but preserving the ovaries and uterus.
 Very rarely, a hysterectomy may be the best treatment option, but it’s a last resort.
 Hysterectomies often bring early onset menopause, creating new complications or symptoms such as heart and blood vessel disorders.

-At Comprehensive Women’s Health in Michigan, Drs.
-Powell and Lee provide experienced and compassionate advice and care for endometriosis.
+At Comprehensive Women’s Health in Michigan, Dr. Powell will provide experienced and compassionate advice and care for endometriosis.
 Call to your schedule your appointment, or book online today.